-When using ZOLETIL for induction of anesthesia, patients should be continuously monitored.
+When using Zoletil for Injection for induction of anesthesia, patients should be continuously monitored.
 Facilities for the maintenance of a patent airway, artificial ventilation and oxygen supplementation should be available.

 Pulmonary edema has been reported to occur in cats with the use of tiletamine and zolazepam for injection.
-Signs and symptoms include dyspnea, lethangy, anorexia and abnormal behavior.
-Deaths have been reported ocasionally in severely affected individuals.
+Signs and symptoms include dyspnea, lethargy, anorexia and abnormal behavior.
+Deaths have been reported occasionally in severely affected individuals.
 Cats should be observed closely for any signs and symptoms which may suggest pulmonary edema so that appropriate therapy may be instituted.

-The principal route of excretion of both components in the cat is the urine; therefore, ZOLETIL is not recommended for use in cats suffering from renal insufficiency.
+The principal route of excretion of both components in the cat is the urine; therefore, Zoletil for Injection is not recommended for use in cats suffering from renal insufficiency.

 Balance studies in dogs indicated extensive biotransformation of both components with less than 4% of the dose excreted unchanged in the urine.

-ZOLETIL is excreted predominantly by the kidneys.
+Zoletil for Injection is excreted predominantly by the kidneys.
 Preexistent renal pathology or impairment of renal function may be expected to result in prolonged duration of anesthesia.

-Phenothiazine-derivative drugs should not be used with ZOLETIL at dosages indicated for intramuscular (IM) injection because the combination produces respiratory and myocardial depression, hypotension and
+Phenothiazine-derivative drugs should not be used with Zoletil for Injection at dosages indicated for intramuscular (IM) injection because the combination produces respiratory and myocardial depression, hypotension and hypothermia.

-The safe use of ZOLETIL in pregnant animals or on reproduction has not been established.
-ZOLETIL crosses the placental barrier and causes respiratory depression in the neonate.
+The safe use of Zoletil for Injection in pregnant animals or on reproduction has not been established.
+Zoletil for Injection crosses the placental barrier and causes respiratory depression in the neonate.